 - Scan prospective jobs listings and see which top requirements you are lacking

-- Prioritize skills you need to develop, ideally getting the employer to
+- Prioritize skills you need to develop, ideally getting the employer to pay for them

-- Consider where your career could go and target possible progressions
+- Consider where your career could go and target possible progressions and their prerequisites

 - Seek job interviews for positions that would more quickly advance your career.
 You will probably be rejected, and you’ll see what you need to do to close the gap so you can succeed in the near future